» About Our

 Definition of a Service Animal

 of public accommodation, including colleges and universities, accommodate

 individuals with disabilities who use service animals.
 The U.S. Department

-of Justice's Civil Rights Division has defined
+of Justice's Civil Rights Division has defined "service animal"

 a disability, including a physical, sensory, psychiatric, intellectual

-domestic, trained or untrained, are not service animals
+domestic, trained or untrained, are not service animals for the purposes

-disability.
-Examples of work or tasks include, but are not limited to, assisting individuals
+of work or tasks include, but are not limited to, assisting individuals

 or sounds, providing non-violent protection or rescue work, pulling

 a wheelchair, assisting an individual during a seizure, alerting individuals

 to the presence of allergens, retrieving items such as medicine or the

-telephone, providing physical support and assistance with balance and stability
+telephone, providing physical support and assistance with balance and

-interrupting impulsive or destructive behaviors.
+impulsive or destructive behaviors.
 The crime deterrent effects of an

-animal's presence and the provision of emotional
+animal's presence and the provision of emotional support, well-being,

 - Service animals must be immunized for common diseases such as distemper,